mahdithedev/TAS/shortlib/README.md

-This library is part of the TAS i.e., The Telegram AD service used for managing shorted URLS
+This module is part of the TAS i.e., The Telegram AD service used for managing shorted URLS